Shashank110205/Adobe_Hack/README.md

 ## 🧠 How It Works

 1. **PDF Parsing**

-   * Uses `unstructured` to extract text elements from each PDF
+   Uses `unstructured` to extract text elements from each PDF.

 2. **Filtering**

-   * Filters out footers, very short lines, and irrelevant sections
+   Filters out footers, very short lines, and irrelevant sections.

 3. **Language Handling**

-   * Detects the language of each heading
+   Detects the language of each heading and translates to English using `deep-translator`.
-   * Translates non-English text into English using `deep-translator`

 4. **Embedding**

-   * Uses the ONNX version of `all-MiniLM-L6-v2` to embed headings
+   Uses ONNX version of `all-MiniLM-L6-v2` for fast vector embedding.
-   * Batch processes headings for performance

 5. **Prediction**

-   * Feeds embeddings to a trained `LogisticRegression` model
-   * Classifies each heading as H1, H2, or H3
+   Classifies headings into H1/H2/H3 via trained `LogisticRegression` model.

 6. **Output**

-   * Saves structured JSON with headings, page numbers, and levels
+   Produces structured JSON with heading text, page number, and level.

 ---